propbank/propbank-release/README.md

 # The Propbank Annotations
 This is the repository for the new *unified* Propbank annotations.
 Unified frames generalize over different parts of speech, covering verbal, nominal, adjectival and light verb annotations.

-This release updates the annotations for Ontonotes data, the English Web Treebank, Question Bank, and all corpora released under the BOLT project.
-This should be considered a *preliminary*, *beta* release of this data; please contact us before reporting results on the data.
+This release updates the annotations for Ontonotes data, the English Web Treebank.
+We intend to add, in the same format, data for the Question Bank, all corpora released under the BOLT project, the MASC propbank annotations, and more.

 ### What is the data?